ljz0/ljz0.github.io/index.md

 > We develop new methods for causal inference in observational studies on a single large network of interconnected units, addressing two key challenges: long-range dependence among units and the presence of general interference.

 ## Publications and Forthcoming Papers

+### [Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference](https://arxiv.org/pdf/2107.12420.pdf) (with Zhaonan Qu, Ruoxuan Xiong and Guido Imbens)

+> Accepted by **Journal of Business & Economic Statistics**.

 ### [Inference for Two-stage Experiments under Covariate-Adaptive Randomization](https://www.sciencedirect.com/science/article/abs/pii/S0304407626000102)